-(Last Updated on : 21/12/2013)
+(Last Updated on : 11/03/2015)

 Within the subcontinent two distinct species occur.
 In the high inner Himalayan ranges, the Siberian Ibex Capra ibex sibirica, and in the southern mountain ranges across to the Sind Kohistan, the wild goat or Sind Ibex Capra hircus.
-Like all the goat tribe they are sturdy beasts with relatively strong legs and are adapted to subsist upon the sparsest of xerophytic vegetation
+Like all the goat tribes, they are sturdy beasts with relatively strong legs and are adapted to subsist upon the sparsest of xerophytic vegetation

 at altitudes as low as four hundred and fifty metres in cliffs along the Makran coast, and they can subsist on browsing such thorny bushes as Acacia Senegal and Zizyphus mummularia (ber) when grass is scarce in years of drought.
 The Siberian Ibex is confined to altitudes above three thousand and five hundred metres, preferring to remain near the limit of the permanent snow-line.
 There they can subsist on grass and Artemesia maritime, for which they can dig in the snow with their forefeet.

 Both species are gregarious, young males and females of the Sind Ibex forming herds of about seventy or eighty individuals, though the Siberian Ibex is rarely encountered in herds of more than twenty to thirty.
 Old males tend to keep in small groups on the periphery of the main herd or to live a solitary existence until the rutting season.
 The gestation period is five to five and half months in both species and in years of good food